cg2wilson/cg2wilson.github.io/courses.md

 ### This Semester

-In the Fall of 2024, I'll be teaching the following courses:
-- Math 1473: Functions & Modeling
-- Math 2013: Introduction to Statistics
-- Math 2104: Calculus & Analytic Geometry I

-For my current office hours, you can view [this page](https://cg2wilson.github.io/officehours)

----

 In the Spring of 2025, I'll be teaching the following courses:
 - Math 2104: Calculus & Analytic Geometry I
 - Math 2214: Calculus & Analytic Geometry II
 - Math 2314: Calculus & Analytic Geometry III
-- Math 2413: Ordinary Differential Equations (Early 8-week)

-All four courses will be taught in some flavor of active learning; 2104 and 2214 will be taught using Team-Based Inquiry Learning, and 2314 will likely be as well.
-If you have any questions, feel free to reach out!
+For my current office hours, you can view [this page](https://cg2wilson.github.io/officehours)

 ---